Canop/mazter/README.md

 An encounter with a red monster teleports you a short distance, and removes one life.

-You get lives on green squares.
+You get more lives on green squares.

 ![screenshot](website/level-40-white.png)